leonardoboulitreau/TWH-Party/README.md

 # TWH-Party
-Contains the scripts and parameters used to generate the TWH-Party.
+Contains the scripts and parameters used to generate the TWH-Party from the TWH dataset.

 ## Setup Environment
 Clone the Repository.